sassoftware/esp-kubernetes/esp-cloud/oauth2/README.md

 * The SAS OAuth2-proxy

 ### Building the Pivitol UAA docker image
-The following Dockerfile can be used to build the Pivital UAA docker image.
+Use the following Dockerfile to build the Pivotal UAA Docker image.
 ```
 FROM tomcat:8-jre8-alpine